michalakisluke/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-In this activity, you will use functions to create a simple Rock Paper Scissors game.
+The following activity was provided in class, with the purpose of using functions to create a simple Rock Paper Scissors game.

 ## Instructions